 A style guide and content strategy will also help you stick to a regular publishing schedule.
 We know that it’s easy to lose track of publishing needs when you’re busy growing other facets of your business.
 If the timing of your blog posts, videos, and other content are planned out ahead of time, it’s easier to order content on time and maintain your schedule.
 Consistency in terms of the frequency of your online interactions with consumers is just as important as consistency in terms of content quality.

 There are some SEO best practices that most experienced freelance writers are familiar with.
 You likely have other best practices that you want to include in your style guide, though.

 Remember that you don’t have to reinvent the wheel every time you work with a new writer.
 You can send new writers your whole style guide, or you can cut and paste only the sections of the style guide that apply to the job at hand.

 Improve Content Quality Over Time

 We believe that it’s always important to work to improve the quality of your content.
 If you’re revamping your whole site, you might be able to improve the quality of most of your content at once.
 If you’ve been marketing your brand online for a longer period, though, it makes more sense to try improving content quality over time.

-Regardless how much content you’ve already published, I want to really highlight here that creating a content style guide or updating your current style guide is a sure-fire way to improve content quality as time passes.
-Even more important know when it’s time to update your content style guide.
+Regardless of how much content you’ve already published, I want to really highlight here that creating a content style guide or updating your current style guide is a surefire way to improve content quality as time passes.
+Even more important, know when it’s time to update your content style guide.
 At first, it may seem like the majority of content on your site doesn’t fit the new style guidelines you’ve set.
 As you continue to publish, though, the number of content pieces that do fit your guidelines will overshadow the pieces that don’t.